Seventh grade: United States

 In the United States, in mathematics, 7th grade students begin to go more into pre-algebra or the beginnings of algebra including ratios, proportions, and percentages.
 New topics sometimes include scientific notation, concepts with negative numbers or integers, and more advanced geometry.
-Some schools allow advanced students to take an Algebra I course instead of following the standard 7th grade math curriculum early in the United States.
+Some schools allow advanced students to take an Algebra I course instead of following the standard 7th grade math curriculum.

 In social studies, advanced pre-Civil War History is taught.
-Though American history is usually the most common, other cultures and time periods may sometimes be taught, including state and capital history (in, for example, Texas and South Carolina), and European history (in Connecticut and New Jersey).
+Though American history is usually the most common, other cultures and time periods may be taught, including state and capital history (in, for example, Texas and South Carolina), European history (in Connecticut and New Jersey), and Civics (in Florida).